 Irwin received several replies (about 40) from other electors but he was the only one to vote against his designated party.
 He cast his electoral votes for Byrd and Goldwater.

 In the same election 14 unpledged electors (eight from Mississippi and six from Alabama) cast their presidential votes for Harry Byrd.
 All 14 also voted for Senator Strom Thurmond of South Carolina as vice president.
+These were not faithless electors, though, as they had been elected as unpledged electors and were free to vote as they chose.

 W.F.
 Turner, a Democratic elector from Alabama, voted for Walter Burgwyn Jones instead of the Democratic candidate Adlai Stevenson.
 Jones was formerly a circuit court judge from Turner’s hometown.
+He also voted for U.S. Senator Herman Talmadge for Vice President instead of Stevenson’s running mate, Estes Kefauver.

 Preston Parks was a member of Tennessee’s Democratic Party.
 He was appointed as one of their state electors early in the election year.
 Before the election, members of the Democratic Party split off and formed the States Rights party.

-In 1912, Republican Vice Presidential candidate James S. Sherman died before the election.
+In 1912, Republican vice presidential candidate James S. Sherman died before the election.
 He was President William Howard Taft's vice president and they were both running for re-election.

 In 1896, two parties, the Democratic Party and the People’s Party, ran William Jennings Bryan as their presidential candidate.
 The two parties, though they shared a presidential candidate, nominated different candidates for vice president.
 The Democratic Party nominated Arthur Sewall and the People’s Party nominated Thomas Watson.